 The 'Battle of Rovaniemi' was fought between Finnish and German forces in the course of the 'Lapinsota' Lapland war (12/13 October 1944).

-The fighting pitted elements of between the components of Kenraalimajuri Ernst Ruben Lagus’s Panssaridivisioona and Kenraalimajuri Aaro Pajari’s 3rd Divisioona against element of Generaloberst Dr. Lothar Rendulic’s 20th Gebirgsarmee, and took place in and round the town of Rovaniemi in the western part of northern Finland as the Germans were undertaking their 'Birke' withdrawal toward northern Norway.
+The fighting pitted elements of between the components of Kenraalimajuri Ernst Ruben Lagus’s Panssaridivisioona (armoured division) and Kenraalimajuri Aaro Pajari’s 3rd Divisioona against element of Generaloberst Dr. Lothar Rendulic’s 20th Gebirgsarmee, and took place in and round the town of Rovaniemi in the western part of northern Finland as the Germans were undertaking their 'Birke' withdrawal toward northern Norway.

 Rovaniemi was the capital of Lapland, the northernmost province of Finland.
 During World War II, Rovaniemi was an important transport hub as it lay on the road northward to the Petsamo area and Liinahamari, the only free port in the north.

 When the 'Jatkosota' continuation war between Finland and the USSR started in June 1941, the Finnish government allowed the Germans to station forces of General Eduard Dietl’s Armee 'Lappland', which was redesignated as the 20th Gebirgsarmee on 14 January 1942, in Lapland to help defend the long border with the USSR.
 The German strategic objective was to control the nickel mines in the Petsamo area and to take the Soviet port of Murmansk to prevent the USSR receiving Allied supplies convoyed to that port.
 Rovaniemi was the German headquarters in Lapland and also a base for the warplanes of Generaloberst Hans-Jürgen Stumpff’s (from 27 November 1943 General Josef Kammhuber’s) Luftflotte V.